Pearson-Higher-Ed/design/c/presentation-strategies/v1.0.0-beta.2/index.md

       Each strategy defines the location of one or more content areas which should each contain a single piece of content.

       ### Stacking
-      Similarly to the templates themselves, strategies can be combined into stacks within a given content area.
+      Similarly to the templates themselves, strategies can be combined into stacks within a given template area.

       ### Spacing
       Stacked strategies have the same spacing options as templates: Directly Adjoining, Small Gap, and Large Gap.